What is the average settlement for airbags not deploying?

 The most common complaints involve injuries sustained when the airbag deployed, either because it was defective or deployed too forcefully.

 In some cases, people have also sued because an airbag failed to deploy when it should have.

 A woman named Cathy filed one of the earliest and most well-known lawsuits involving a problematic airbag in 1989.

-Bullock was injured when her car’s airbag was deployed while driving at a relatively low speed.
-She suffered severe burns and permanent disfigurement due to the accidental airbag deployment and filed a lawsuit against the airbag manufacturer, which she later settled for a confidential amount.
+Cathy suffered significant personal injuries when her car’s airbag suddenly deployed while driving at a relatively low speed.
+Cathy suffered severe burns and permanent disfigurement due to the accidental airbag deployment and filed a lawsuit against the airbag manufacturer, which she later settled for a confidential amount.

 In most cases, the victims of airbag-related injuries have successfully recovered damages from the manufacturers of the airbags.

 If an airbag has injured you, you should consider contacting a personal injury attorney to discuss your legal options.